The Future of Work: “We’re Going to See People Having Six to Ten Different Career Chapters”

 Longevity may be the most important trend we’ve ever experienced.
 It’s driven by — and in turn, it affects — everything from health to housing, money to technology, lifestyle to social policy.
 There’s so much to be aware of — and it’s just getting started!
 Now you can keep up with all the latest developments in this weekly column.

 I’ve written quite a bit about the end of retirement as we know it, and how so many people past the traditional retirement age of 65 are continuing to work — full time or part time.
-So I was particularly interested in the ideas of Susan Wilner Golden, a lecturer in business management at Stanford University, and author of a book, Stage (Not Age) that is scheduled to be release in mid-June.
+So I was particularly interested in the ideas of Susan Wilner Golden, a lecturer in business management at Stanford University, and author of a book, Stage, Not Age (June 2022).

 She was interviewed by Washington Post Live, and you can read the transcript here.
 I think it’s must reading, and I am certainly going to order the book.